-Perched on the base of the Tower of Light sculpture, microphone in hand, Lorena Sosa addressed a small crowd of cheering protesters gathered outside Orlando City Hall.
-The planet is in big trouble, she told them, and adults are ignoring this simple fact.
+Perched on the base of the Tower of Light sculpture, microphone in hand, Lorena Sosa, youth activist, addressed a small crowd of cheering protesters gathered outside Orlando City Hall.
+The planet is in big trouble, she told them.
+She added that adults are ignoring this simple fact.
 Sosa, who is 17 and a junior at Timber Creek High School in Orlando, Florida, spoke with an unstilted eloquence illustrative of so many youths today: poised, intelligent, worried about the future.

 On Dec.6, IDEAS For Us, an Orlando-based think tank dedicated to environmental sustainability, held its second Fridays For Future Global Climate Strike in downtown Orlando.
 The day was warm and breezy, the atmosphere calm and peaceful.
-Participants—a mix of old and young, all bedecked in various shades of green—held their signs skyward, their message clear: Humanity is running out of time; climate change is happening, and those in power should take heed of the science, and of the youths trying to warn them, before it’s too late.
+Participants—a mix of old and young, all bedecked in various shades of green—held their signs skyward, their message clear.
+Humanity is running out of time.
+Climate change is happening.
+Now, those in power should take heed of the science, and of the youth activists trying to warn them, before it’s too late.

 Sosa, dressed in a fitted white shirt and high-rise blue jeans, a flourish of sparkly ivy painted on the right side of her face, concluded her speech, her voice carrying the urgency that the environmental crisis commands.
 “We have solutions to this problem,” she said.
 “Now let’s speak about them.”

 If the past few years serve as an indicator for the state of today’s youth, it’s that young people have come to apprehend the power behind collective voice.
 Exercising their right to free speech, taking to the streets—students no longer see their age as a barrier to fight injustice.
-It’s a cultural moment gone viral, young people inspiring each other so that younger generations can have a safe place to grow up and live.
+It’s a cultural moment gone viral.
+Young people inspiring each other so that younger generations can have a safe place to grow up and live.

 Take celebrity climate activist Greta Thunberg, the face of the Fridays for Future movement, who began her solo crusade in August 2018.
 Pint-sized but mighty, Thunberg, then 15, sat in silence outside the Swedish Parliament, sporting a blue hoodie and her trademark pigtails, holding a sign that read, in Swedish, “School Strike for Climate.”
-In the 16 months since, her message—that world leaders must take bolder action in reducing carbon emissions, the largest contributor to climate change—has influenced youth empowerment on a massive scale.
+In the 16 months since, her message—that world leaders must take bolder action in reducing carbon emissions, the largest contributor to climate change—has influenced youth activists and their empowerment on a massive scale.

 Making matters worse, COP25 ended without any significant resolutions.
 Among the many chasms between international parties was the unresolved issue of the conference’s supposed main objective: deciding on “enhanced ambitions” for reducing global carbon emissions.
 The result of the conference, after some finger pointing and a promise to resolve matters next time, was a draft text with watered down, evasive language and more loopholes for polluters than what was contained in the original Paris accord.
 In a press conference held on the last day of negotiations, analysts for climate advocacy groups called the text “disgraceful,” “shockingly weak,” “appalling,” “a betrayal.”

 Sosa’s friend Dawn Royster, who is 17, also took the class and participated in the December strike with her.
-They agree that the Florida Board of Education should mandate a required environmental course—one that is accessible to all students, not just those taking college credits.
+They agree that the Florida Board of Education should mandate a required environmental course.
+Preferably, one that is accessible to all students, not just those taking college credits.
 “We’re required to take courses like U.S. government and macroeconomics,” Royster explained, “but teaching students how to alter their day-to-day lives to sustain life on this planet is seen as something extra, something people don’t have to learn right now.”

 Because many adults have failed to recognize the scale of the climate crisis, or simply dismiss it, as they will unlikely witness the more extreme terracidal effects of it in their lifetime, youths bear the burden of educating one another.
 It’s the younger generations who employ sustainable alternatives to daily habits.
 It’s the younger generations who are going vegan, eschewing plastic bags and composting in their backyard.
 And it’s ultimately the youth activisists who will move the needle on saving the planet.

 Sosa and Royster trailed behind, texting and taking pictures with their phones.
 Punctuating their rallying cries were moments of camaraderie and laughter, the carefree joys of being a teenager.
 Attending the strike meant they both would receive an unexcused absence from school.
-No matter: They saw the ecological crisis at hand as more urgent than missing one or two days of classes.
+No matter: These youth activists saw the ecological crisis at hand as more urgent than missing one or two days of classes.
 “I came today for my future,” Royster said.
 “I want to have kids one day and I want them to live on this planet and enjoy the same things that I have.”